aryan096/chain-reaction/README.md

-# Chain Reaction Game
+# Chain Rxn

-A multiplayer Chain Reaction game built with SvelteKit, WebSockets, and TailwindCSS.
+A multiplayer Chain Rxn game built with SvelteKit, WebSockets, and TailwindCSS.

+This project is a web implementation of the game Chain Rxn.

 ## Getting Started